My Al Capone Museum | home

 The Myth: Al near the end of his life was fishing in the swimming pool with his bathrobe on.
 It must be true because I have seen photos.
 Even a published author/historian said so on a message board.

-The Truth: Well that author is dead wrong and no, the photos most people see of Al wearing a bathrobe and fishing is one where he is not sick and doing well after leaving the Philadelphia Penitentiary.
+The Truth: Well that author is dead wrong!
+So the answer is no, the photos most people see of Al wearing a bathrobe and fishing is one where he is not sick and doing quite well after leaving the Philadelphia Penitentiary.
 These are not photos taken near the end of his life in 1947.
 In these photos he is fishing off his moored boat (not pool) and they were originally taken on April 20,1930, right before he went to Cuba.
 These photos were taken when Harry Read editor of the Chicago Evening American paid a visit to Capone at his Miami home for an interview.
 Al Capone was doing well at the time and was not yet affected by his disease.

 One of the many newspapers who reprinted the famous photo following the days of it being originally photographed.
 Note the date.
 This was not Capone near the end of his life in the 1940's.

 Another shot taken from that same day with Harry Read.
 April 20, 1930.
 It will be originally published in the Chicago Evening American on April 24, 1930.
 It appears a day later in the Chicago Tribune and in subsequent papers the following weeks.
 These photos are now oftenly mistaken for a sick Al near his final days.

 The Myth: I saw a photo of a sickly Al with his mother after his release from Alcatraz in a recent published Capone bio.